 We are conducting research regarding other advanced technology, including fundamental research regarding technologies applicable to 4G wireless communications system aiming at further enhancement of cellular services.
 ITU has set forth as a requirement for fourth generation services the ability to support transmission speeds of up to 100 Mbps for downlinks when a user is traveling at high speeds, and 1 Gbps when traveling at low speeds.
 If such a system is realized, fourth generation services will also feature high quality video equivalent to high definition television and will allow high-speed transmission of large-capacity data on a bandwidth of approximately 100 MHz.
 We are actively participating in the international standardization movement for a 4G system.
 We are also supporting the development of the Super 3G system.
+In July 2006, we started to accept proposals from suppliers and launched the development of Super 3G equipment to commercialize Super 3G.

 In the summer of 2002, we began practical evaluations of key technologies for our 4G mobile communications system, as well as implement an experimental system to demonstrate their benefits.
 In October 2002, we successfully completed a 100 Mbps downlink and a 20 Mbps uplink transmission experiment in an indoor environment using an experimental 4G mobile communications system.
 In May 2003, the Kanto Bureau of Telecommunications granted us a preliminary license to conduct field trials of 4G mobile communications systems.
 In August 2004, we successfully completed experiments on real-time 1-Gbps packet transmission in downlink.
 In May 2005, following the experiments in an indoor environment, we successfully realized outdoor experiments on real-time 1-Gbps packet transmission in downlink, followed by 2.5 Gbps packet transmission in downlink in December 2005.
-Currently, we are continuously evaluating and improving these high-speed transmission technologies though the field trials.
+In February 2007, we successfully tested packet transmissions with a maximum downlink speed of 5 Gbps outdoors.
+Currently, we are continuing to evaluate and improve these high-speed transmission technologies through field trials.